trupici/G-Watch-Wear/README.md

 # G-Watch Wear App

 Looking for more comfortable way how to monitor your glucose levels?
-If you have a Samsung WearOS smart watch then this is the ideal app for you!
+If you have a Samsung Wear OS smart watch then this is the ideal app for you!

-G-Watch Wear App is a bridge between your CGM app and your Samsung WearOS watch.
+G-Watch Wear App is a bridge between your CGM app and your Samsung Wear OS watch.
 It collects glucose values provided by 3rd party CGM applications (Glimp, XDrip+, DiaBox, AndroidAPS, NightScout, Dexcom Share, etc...) and sends collected data to the watch.
 G-Watch watch faces then display received values to its user.

-This is the first release of G-Watch App for WearOS watch models.
+This is the first release of G-Watch App for Wear OS watch models.
 It is primary focused on Glaxy Watch 4 models as a direct successor of previous TizenOS Galaxy models where the original G-Watch App was used.

 The list of supported features for this release:
 - 2 configurable watch faces Digital and Analog.